mutable-learning/notes/pages/Algorithm Correctness.md

 -
 - we need a way to determine the correctness of an algorithm
+- a correct algorithm
+	- is one that produces correct output for all possible inputs
+	- should terminate and not run forever
 - a proof to show the reliability of the algorithm for finding a solution
 - this can be demonstrated by using logical and deductive arguments
-- two methods for doing this formally are mathematical [[Induction]] and contradiction
+- two methods for doing this formally are mathematical [[Induction]] and [[Contradiction]]
 - often we will need to state assumptions about the inputs provided to an algorithm -
 - Further Research